CGuard: Efficient Spatial Safety for C: Design

-One way to fix this problem is to allocate at least {\tt sizeof(struct info)} memory for the variable {\tt arr} in the {\tt bar} routine.
-This approach incurs memory overhead.
-Another way is to rewrite the {\tt foo} and {\tt bar} routines as follows:

-In this case, because the type of argument in {\tt foo} is {\tt int*}, {\tt bar} doesn't invalidate the parameter passed to {\tt foo}. \toolname adds dynamic checks in {\tt foo} while dereferencing {\tt i} because based on the size-invariant, it knows only that {\tt i} is at least four bytes long.
-This approach doesn't have any memory overhead but has a CPU overhead due to bounds checking.
-If types can't be modified, an additional type attribute can be used to disable or pick a different size for the size-invariant optimization for a given type.
+In this case, since the argument type in {\tt foo} is {\tt int*}, {\tt bar} does not invalidate the parameter passed to {\tt foo}. \toolname adds dynamic checks in {\tt foo} while dereferencing {\tt i} because based on the size-invariant, it only knows that {\tt i} is at least four bytes long.
+This approach does not incur any memory overhead but has a CPU overhead due to bounds checking.
+If types cannot be modified, an additional attribute can be used to disable or pick a different size for the size-invariant optimization for a given type.
 We plan to implement the type attribute in the future.

-\subsection{Recovery from size-invariant errors}
+\subsection{Recovery from Size-Invariant Errors}

-A legal memory access can cause an access violation if the size-invariant property is violated at runtime.
-Consider the following example:
+\piyus{A legal memory access can cause an access violation if the size-invariant property is violated at runtime.
+We discuss our technique to recover from these errors using the example in Figure~\ref{fig:recovery}.}

+\piyus{Let us say the caller of {\tt foo} passes a single object of type {\tt struct smallTy}, and consequently, the argument {\tt n} gets invalidated because the size invariant property does not hold at the call site.
+However, access to {\tt n->v.e} in {\tt foo} is legal because it's within the bounds of the object (\texttt{pad} is outside the bounds).}

-Here, {\tt field\_i} of argument {\tt n} is within the bounds, but the argument was invalidated because it didn't satisfy the size invariant property.
-At function entry {\tt \%rdi} contains the argument {\tt n}.
-At line-1, the address of {\tt field\_i} is computed.
-At line-3, \toolname resets the offset field in the pointer tag.
+\piyus{At function entry, {\tt \%rdi} contains the argument {\tt n}.
+At line-1, the address of {\tt n->v.e} is computed.} At line-3, \toolname resets the offset field in the pointer tag.
 At line-4, the actual dereference happens.
-Because the size invariant property doesn't hold, the hardware will throw an exception at line-4.
+Because the size invariant property does not hold, the hardware throws an exception at line-4.
 At this point, the signal handler in the userspace is called.
 To recover from fault, we perform a bound check in the signal handler for which we need to compute the base address.
 The base address can be computed using the fault address, tag bits, and the offset from the static-base.
 However, as we can see, the tag information is lost at this point because the {\tt \%rdi} register that was originally holding the tag has been overwritten at line-3.
 To obtain the tag bits, we have modified the compiler to ensure that the value of the potential fault address with the tag remains live during the access violation.
 In the modified assembly, at line-8, the compiler saves the content of {\tt \%rdi} in the {\tt \%r11} register, which is live during the memory access.